Sarah T. Bolton (relief): Description

 The plaque is 49 in tall, 31+1/8 in wide, and approximately 3/4 in deep.
 The ground of the relief is dull and has a pebbled surface.
 The face and letter fronts have a polished, shiny patina.
 The relief is mounted to the wall with four socket cap screws, one in each upper corner and one on each side approximately six inches from the bottom.
 The right side screw is missing.
-The Indiana State Museum reported on 15 May 2006 that the sculpture's condition was excellent.
+The Indiana State Museum reported on May 15, 2006, that the sculpture's condition was excellent.

 Historical information

 Olive Inez Downing (c.
-1888–1963) proposed that the Indiana Branch of the League of American Pen Women commission a sculpture honoring Sarah T. Bolton and arrange to install in the State House.
-Sarah T. Bolton was known as the "Pioneer Poet Laureate of Indiana."
+1888–1963) proposed that the Indiana Branch of the National League of American Pen Women commission a sculpture honoring Bolton and arrange to install in the State House.
+Bolton was known as the "Pioneer Poet Laureate of Indiana".
 Her poems are published in Poems (1865), Life and Poems of Sarah Tittle Bolton (1880), and Songs of a Lifetime (1892).
-Her most well known poem is “Paddle Your Own Canoe.”
+Her most well known poem is “Paddle Your Own Canoe”.

-Emma Sangernebo, née Elyes (1877–1969), was a well-known local artist trained at Herron Art School, Indianapolis.
+Emma Sangernebo, née Elyes (1877–1969), was a well-known local artist trained at Herron Art School in Indianapolis.
 She was both a sculptor and painter.
 A member of the National League of American Pen Women, she was awarded the commission.
-Sangernebo based the sculpture on a photograph of Bolton that appeared in Bolton's Life and Poems of Sarah Tittle Bolton (1880).
+Sangernebo based the sculpture on a photograph of Bolton that had appeared in Bolton's Life and Poems of Sarah Tittle Bolton.
 She completed the sculpture in Chicago where it was also cast.

-The sculpture was installed on October 18, 1941 in the northeast niche on the second floor of the State House rotunda where it remains today.
-At the dedication ceremony, Bolton Mann, the great-great-grandson of Sarah T. Bolton, unveiled the relief sculpture.
-Walter Flandorf (1893–1949), husband of Vera Sangernebo (1902–2001), daughter of Emma and Alexander Sangernebo, put Bolton's "Paddle Your Own Canoe" to music.
+The sculpture was installed on October 18, 1941, in the northeast niche on the second floor of the State House rotunda where it remains today.
+At the dedication ceremony, Bolton Mann, Bolton's great-great-grandson, unveiled the relief sculpture.
+Walter Flandorf (1893–1949), husband of Vera Sangernebo (1902–2001), the daughter of Emma and Alexander Sangernebo, put Bolton's "Paddle Your Own Canoe" to music.